-The Assassins, on the other side of the blade, were instead infiltrating any enemy society and were required to actively work to blend into it.
-While the Sicarii appeared just as any other indigenous Palestinian Jew in the streets before rushing a Roman entourage and so made it seem as if every Jew might be a Sicarii, the Assassins were forced to work to cloak themselves within a target society.
+The Assassins, on the other side of the blade, instead trained to infiltrate an enemy society and were required to actively work to blend into it.
+While the Sicarii appeared just as any other indigenous Palestinian Jew in the streets before rushing a Roman entourage, and so made it seem as if every Jew might be a Sicarii – the Assassins were forced to work to cloak themselves within a target society.
 However the Assassins were not seeking to establish the cycle of Political Terrorism, theirs were acts of Tactical Terror.

 This was because every Assassination was backed by a large supporting force.
 Assassins were acting to increase the power of an already established sect.
 The men and system that had trained him, funded him, and inculcated him with the ideals of the group.
 Assassins did not act alone, and they always targeted men with high Tactical values whose death would directly benefit their sect.
-They did not disregard the Symbolism of their attacks, often carrying them out on crowded daytime streets, but at times they attacked with extreme stealth and sought not to be caught beforehand.
+They did not disregard the Symbolism of their attacks, often carrying them out on crowded daytime streets, but at times they attacked with extreme stealth and sought to escape afterwards.

 Sicarii were characterized by being anonymous members of a society they had no need of trying to blend into, but which was being occupied by an outside force.
-Sicarii killed in hopes of beginning the cycle of Political Terrorism.
-Assassins, historically, were members of an established sect who infiltrated alone into alien societies which they sought to blend into before carrying out their attacks.
+And Sicarii killed in hopes of beginning the cycle of Political Terrorism.
+While assassins, historically, were members of an established sect who infiltrated alone into alien societies which they sought to blend into before carrying out their attacks.
 Attacks that emphasized the Tactical instead of the Symbolic and had no desire to incite any retribution or recruit any new members.
-Retribution against the heart of the Assasins would be nearly impossible anyways, because of the mountainous fortresses in which the Assassins headquartered themselves.
+Retribution against the heart of the assassins would be nearly impossible anyways, because of the mountainous fortresses in which the assassins headquartered themselves.

 i i i

 So of all the modern political killings labeled “assassinations,” which has become diluted to mean any targeted killing of a political leader, only a few were anything close to true Assassinations.
-Neither JFK nor Dr. Martin Luther King Jr. were Assassinated, as their killers were natives to the society and tried to flee and weren’t willing to be caught and killed for their actions, and weren’t part of a large established group that was infiltrating an alien society while going after a target with a high Tactical value.
-Granted this is debatable, but the killing of Mahatma Gandhi is a much cleaner example of an Assassination.
+Neither JFK nor Dr. Martin Luther King Jr. were Assassinated, in the purest sense of the word, as their killers were natives to the society and tried to flee and weren’t willing to be caught and killed for their actions, and weren’t part of a large established group that was infiltrating an alien society while going after a target with a high Tactical value.
+Granted it’s debatable, but the killing of Mahatma Gandhi is a much cleaner example of an Assassination.

 Gandhi was Assassinated by a Hindu nationalist, who bowed politely before pulling a .38 Beretta semi-automatic pistol and shooting him three-times at pointblank range.
 Gandhi was seen as a target with high Tactical value, as he was the leader of a political movement the Hindu nationalists opposed.
 But then Gandhi’s killers were not totally alien to the group they were operating in, they merely feigned familiarity to get that much closer to him.